allenling/FFpie/README.md

 # FFpie

-an FFmpeg emulator built on PyAV that aims to mimic FFmpeg as much as possible.
+an FFmpeg emulator that aims to mimic FFmpeg as much as possible.

-it provides:
+FFpie is built on PyAV and it provides:

 1. rich and friendly interfaces and toolkits.